moby/moby/docs/sources/contributing/devenvironment.md

 ## Install Docker

-Docker’s build environment itself is a Docker container, so the first step is to install Docker on your system.
+Docker's build environment itself is a Docker container, so the first step is to install Docker on your system.

-You can follow the [install instructions most relevant to your system](https://docs.docker.io/en/latest/installation/).
+You can follow the [install instructions most relevant to your system](https://docs.docker.io/installation/).
 Make sure you have a working, up-to-date docker installation, then continue to the next step.

 ## Install tools used for this tutorial

-Install `git`; honest, it’s very good.
-You can use other ways to get the Docker source, but they’re not anywhere near as easy.
+Install `git`; honest, it's very good.
+You can use other ways to get the Docker source, but they're not anywhere near as easy.

 Install `make`.
 This tutorial uses our base Makefile